google/osv.dev/docker/terraform/README.md

 # Terraform Cloud Builder Image
 Used for running Terraform in Cloud Build.
-Contains the required `terraform`, `gcloud`, and `jq` executables.
+Contains the required `terraform` and `gcloud` executables.

 Taken and modified from https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/terraform